-Exploring Angkor: Leading experts offer advice on how to do it right
+Angkor Wat travel tips: Expert advice on visiting Cambodia's ancient ruins

 "I think almost no tourists go to visit the West Baray, but it is an amazing feat of human ingenuity and engineering and a relaxing trip," she says.

 Fletcher echoes this, saying there's a lot more to see in Angkor than just ruins, and suggests a minimum of five days to explore.
 "Really what you need to do is look at water, because water is how Angkor worked," he says.

 "Go somewhere like the West Baray, which is just staggering.
 Sixteen square kilometers of engineered water.
 The guides have almost nothing to say about it all.